 Furthermore, UK Border Control (Immigration) may stop any child who is travelling unaccompanied by an adult and ask for proof that a responsible person is waiting for them in the Arrivals Hall.
-This is why we ask you to complete our Parental Travel Consent Form so that Border Control can contact us for confirmation.
+This is why we ask you to complete our "Letter of Consent to Travel" so that Border Control can contact us for confirmation.
 Your child will not be released by Border Control until they have received verification from us.